top of page

 Learn more about factors impacting the survival and health of North America's bats

-The North American Bat Monitoring Program directly addresses the historic lack information on bat species status and trends through coordinated, standardized, long-term data collection.
-Data collected as part of NABat contribute to spatially-explicit estimates of bat distributions and abundance and how these metrics are changing over time.
-This information fills critical knowledge gaps that support the management of bat populations in the face of multiple threats.
+A Solution: The North American Bat Program effectively addresses the historical lack of information regarding bat species status and trends through coordinated, standardized, long-term data collection.
+The data collected as part of NAB will contribute to spatially explicit estimates of bat distributions and abundance, as well as track changes over time. information is vital for filling knowledge gaps and supports proactive management of bat populations.

 White-nose Syndrome